Mollie King: 2007–2015: The Saturdays

-In summer 2010, the Saturdays released their first mini album (their third album overall) Headlines!, which charted at number 3 in the UK and number 10 in Ireland.
-The band released their eighth single, "Missing You", which charted at number three in the UK and number six in Ireland.
-Rochelle Wiseman confirmed that the second single from the album would be "Higher" It was later confirmed, by The Saturdays' official website that Flo Rida had recorded vocals for "Higher".
-On Your Radar was the girls' third studio album, reaching a disappointing number 23 in the UK and spending only three weeks in the UK Top 75, but featured the top-ten hits, "All Fired Up" and "Notorious" as well as single, "My Heart Takes Over".
-In December 2011, the group went on their first headlining arena tour, All Fired Up Tour!
+In summer 2010, the Saturdays released their first mini-album (their third album overall) Headlines!, which charted at number 3 in the UK and number 10 in Ireland.
+The group released their eighth single, "Missing You", which charted at number three in the UK and number six in Ireland.
+Rochelle Wiseman confirmed that the second single from the album would be "Higher".
+It was later confirmed, by the Saturdays' official website that Flo Rida had recorded vocals for "Higher".
+On Your Radar was the girls' third studio album, reaching a disappointing number 23 in the UK and spending only three weeks in the UK top 75, but featured the top-ten hits "All Fired Up" and "Notorious" as well as single, "My Heart Takes Over".
+In December 2011, the group went on their first headlining arena tour, the All Fired Up Tour!.

-The Saturdays released the first single taken from their fourth studio album "30 Days" in May 2012, which peaked at number seven.
+The Saturdays released the first single taken from their fourth studio album, "30 Days" in May 2012, which peaked at number seven.
 Later in the year, they temporarily moved from London to Los Angeles in the hope of breaking America.
 Helping increase their single sales in America, E!
-Network broadcast Chasing The Saturdays, a reality TV show following the girls during their three-month stay in America.
+Network broadcast Chasing the Saturdays, a reality TV show following the girls during their three-month stay in America.
 The show premiered in January 2013, and was cancelled after one series.
 The Saturdays released "What About Us" (featuring rapper Sean Paul) in March 2013, which became their first number one single and was the biggest selling single of the year (at that point).
-Later on in the year, "Gentleman" and "Disco Love" were released, both charting in the Top 15.
-Their album Living for the Weekend became the band's fourth Top 10 album.
-The radio mix of "Not Giving Up" was released in April 2014 and was their seventeenth Top 40 single.
-The band went on hiatus in 2014, and released a greatest hits album Finest Selection: The Greatest Hits the same year.
+Later on in the year, "Gentleman" and "Disco Love" were released, both charting in the top 15.
+Their album Living for the Weekend became the group's fourth top 10 album.
+The radio mix of "Not Giving Up" was released in April 2014 and was their seventeenth top 40 single.
+The group went on hiatus in 2014, and released a greatest hits album, Finest Selection: The Greatest Hits the same year.
 The only single released from the album, "What Are You Waiting For?" charted at number 38, making it their lowest-charting single to date.

 2015–present: Debut solo album

 On 11 October 2015, King confirmed she had signed a solo deal with Island Records, with the intention of releasing a solo album in 2016.
 Her debut solo single, "Back to You", was released on 19 August 2016.
-On 24 August 2017 King announced that her new single, "Hair Down", would be released on 1 September.
+On 24 August 2017, King announced that her new single, "Hair Down", would be released on 1 September.

 Co-written by King, UK pop group Steps released "To the Beat of My Heart" as the fourth promotional track on 26 November 2020 from their sixth studio album What the Future Holds.
 The track is believed to be from the recording sessions from her scrapped debut solo album.